 The Bank currently separates the positions of Chief Executive Officer and Chairman of the Board.
 Jaime Rivera has served as Chief Executive Officer of the Bank since 2004 and Gonzalo Menéndez Duque has served as Chairman of the Board since 2002.
 Mr. Menéndez Duque serves as the Bank's lead outside or independent director, and he is an independent director under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the rules of the NYSE, and Agreement No. 04-2001 of the Superintendency.
-Mr. Menéndez Duque is also a "financial expert," as defined in the rules enacted by the SEC under the Sarbanes-Oxley Act.
-Although the Board does not have a formal policy with respect to its leadership structure, the Bank believes that separating the positions of Chief Executive Officer and Chairman of the Board serves as an effective link between the role of the Bank's management in identifying, assessing and managing risks and the Board's role of risk oversight.
+Mr. Menéndez Duque also qualifies as an "audit committee financial expert," as defined in the rules enacted by the SEC under the Sarbanes-Oxley Act.